bchachaj/DeNote/README.md

  Heroku Link : https://denote.herokuapp.com/

-Denote is a note categorization application inspired by Evernote.
-Users can compile collections of notes in notebooks, and apply taggings to notes.
+Denote is a note categorization application inspired by the web application version of Evernote.
+Users can compile collections of notes in notebooks, and apply tags to notes.
 The application takes strides to remain faithful to the Evernote experience, with a similar layout and styling.

 ### Key features